 One of the best practices of leveraging least privilege access to users is by configuring Privileged Identity Management (PIM) in Microsoft Entra ID and granting Just-in-Time (JIT) access.
 With Privileged Identity Management, admins can manage Microsoft Entra roles, Azure resource roles, or PIM for Groups based on organizational needs.
 This approach provides users with time-limited permissions to carry out privileged actions, thereby ensuring that unauthorized or malicious users cannot gain access.

-Administrative units (AU) in Azure AD allow organizations to logically group and manage users & resources based on specific criteria.
+Administrative units in Azure AD allow organizations to logically group and manage users & resources based on specific criteria.
 It’s like giving keys to different rooms in a big building – each group gets access only to their own rooms, not the whole building.
-AUs provide a granular level of control over access and enable administrators to delegate authority more effectively within their Microsoft 365 environment.

-• Global administrators and privileged role admins create administrative units with a Microsoft Entra ID Free license.
+• Global administrators and privileged role admins create admin units with a Microsoft Entra ID Free license.

 • Every member of an administrative unit needs a Microsoft Entra ID Free license.